NextFire/apple-music-discord-rpc/README.md

 ## Usage

-First, clone this repository and install node dependancies: `npm install`
+First, clone this repository and install node dependancies: `npm install --production`

 ### Quick use